lavinjj/angular-responsive/README.md

         </div>
 ````

-Notice on the responsive directive we pass in a Json object to the directive that indicates on which device type the content should be displayed.
+To display content on more than one type of device you can use the responsive directive and pass in a Json object, that indicates on which device type the content should be displayed.

+Notice: To delay loading of images until the content is actually displayed, you must use ng-src for image tags.
+This is due to the fact that browsers will start evaluating HTML before AngularJS gets bootstrapped and the browsers will download the images.
+Using the ng-src directive delays this until after AngularJS has had a chance to evaluate the HTML.